Boiler Service Cost

 Older boilers may take longer if regular services have been missed over time.
 Carbon build-up on components on an older boiler will take longer to clean.

 Repairs are not normally included in the boiler servicing cost.
 If repairs are needed and parts are not readily at hand, the heating engineer may need to return to carry them out.
-This will prolong the timeframe for the service to be complete.
+This will prolong the timeframe for the service to be completed.

 What Factors Impact Boiler Service Costs?

 There are several considerations that you need to take into account, and which will influence the boiler service cost.
+These include:

-Location within the UK is one of the biggest factors in the boiler service price that you pay.
-Prices in London and the south-east of the country will be higher due to the higher cost of living, including business expenses such as insurance and fuel costs.
+• Your Location - Where you live is one of the biggest factors in the boiler service price.
+Prices in London and the South East will be higher due to the higher cost of living.
+If your property is in a very rural location, you may also be charged more to cover travel time and fuel.

-The cost of servicing a boiler that has been neglected in terms of maintenance will probably be higher than average.
+• Boiler Condition -The cost of servicing a boiler that has been neglected in terms of maintenance will probably be higher than average.
+If the boiler has not been regularly maintained, it may develop faults that will need to be rectified during a service.

 close up of a boiler display